 Although I had set my Surface Pro to Sleep when I closed the lid, I found that whenever I opened the lid and pressed lightly on the Power button, all the open windows and programs would be shut down.
 I was thinking – did a resume from Sleep closed all programs?
 Since that seemed impossible, the only other cause could be that when I put the Surface to Sleep, either by closing the lid or by clicking on the Sleep button, it would instead end up shutting down.

-Surface Pro 3 runs Windows 8.1, so basically the process to troubleshoot this issue would be similar as, for any other Windows 8.1 laptop.
+Surface Pro runs Windows OS, so basically, the process to troubleshoot this issue would be similar to, for any other Windows laptop.

-The way Surface works is that if you if you don’t use it for a few minutes, the screen turns off and Surface Pro 3 goes into InstantGo power state, which can resume it very quickly.
-If you don’t use Surface Pro 3 for several hours, it will enter Hibernation state.
+The way Surface works is that if you don’t use it for a few minutes, the screen turns off, and Surface Pro goes into InstantGo power state, which can resume it very quickly.
+If you don’t use Surface Pro for several hours, it will enter the Hibernation state.

-InstantGo in Windows 8.1, replaces the Connected Standby of Windows 8.
-It maintains network connectivity when the screen is turned off, and it permits the system to update things in the background, and resume its job whenever required.
+InstantGo in Windows replaces the Connected Standby of Windows 8.
+It maintains network connectivity when the screen is turned off, and it permits the system to update things in the background and resume its job whenever required.
 All this is done primarily to save battery power

 So in effect, what it would mean, that when your Surface enters Hibernate, it subsequently shuts down.

-Here are few troubleshooting steps you may want to try, if your Windows 8.1 laptop or Surface Pro 3 shuts down when you click on Sleep:
+Here are few troubleshooting steps you may want to try if your Windows laptop or Surface Pro shuts down when you click on Sleep:

-3] Run the Power Troubleshooter.
-It will detect your system settings that can affect power usage, such as timeout and sleep settings, display settings, and screensavers, and restore them to their default settings.
+Run the Power Troubleshooter.
+It will detect your system settings that can affect power usages, such as timeout and sleep settings, display settings, and screensavers, and restore them to their default settings.